 The MScUDT Programme is equivalent to European Master’s Degree measured by the European Credit Transfer System (120 ECTS).

-Upon completing the MScUDT programme, graduates are entitled to one-year Hong Kong’s working visa (IANG), which can be renewed.
+Upon completing the MScUDT programme, graduates are entitled to at least one-year Hong Kong’s working visa (IANG), which can be renewed.

 PROFESSIONAL RECOGNITIONS – ACCREDITATIONS